 1918: A wartime game with West Virginia is scheduled for Oct.
 26, but it would not happen, as the Cornhuskers would end up playing just once before Nov.
 9.

 1943: Ex-Husker Harry Hopp scores three TDs in the Detroit Lions' season opener.

-1953: In the Huskers first commercially televised game, mistake-plagued Nebraska falls to Oregon, 20-17.
+1953: In the Huskers first nationally televised game, mistake-plagued Nebraska falls to Oregon, 20-17.

 1958: Nebraska pulls off a surprise win over Penn State in the season opener and snaps a seven-game losing streak.

 1963: The Huskers open Bob Devaneys second season with 58-7 win over South Dakota State.
 It is Nebraskas highest point total since 1927.

 1968: Nebraska piles up 518 yards, including more than 300 via passing, as the Huskers dominate Utah, 31-0.